josealobato/go-over/README.md

 You should be ready to go!

-With that done you can run the test with: `pytest`
+With that done, you can run the test with `pytest`.
 To run the test allowing for prints (not capturing) and inspecting fixtures run: `pytest -v -s --setup-show`

 When you finish, stop the virtual environment with: `deactivate`

 ## Run with demo data

-In the `demo/source` folder you will find data to do a demo run of the tool and see how it works.
-To do so follow these steps:
+In the `demo/source` folder, you will find data to do a demo run and see how it works.
+To do so, without affecting your environment, follow these steps:

 1. (If not done already) Set up the environment `python3 -m venv .venv`
 2. Activate the environment: `source .venv/bin/activate`